Beach Road in Colombo Sri Lanka

 The Old Colombo Dutch Hospital is considered to be the oldest building in the Colombo Fort area and has been around since the late 17th century.
 The Dutch established the Colombo hospital to tend to the health of the Dutch East India Trading Company officers and staff.
 Like the Dutch Hospital in Galle Fort, it is now a heritage building occupied by shops and restaurants.

 Looking for amazing places to stay in Colombo?
-I recommend Radisson Colombo or Granbella Colombo.
-Click here to book your stay at Radisson Colombo, here to check current rates at Granbell Colombo or click here for other highly rated hotels in Colombo!
+I recommend Cinnamon Life, Radisson Colombo or Granbell Colombo.
+Click here to book your stay at Cinnamon Life, click here to book your stay at Radisson Colombo, here to check current rates at Granbell Colombo or click here for other highly rated hotels in Colombo!

 6. The Colombo Lotus Tower